beastlymac/ccoin/README.md

 Who?
 =====

-Written by Joeswhite (most clone changes) and Beastlymac
+Clone chagnes by Joseph White and Beastlymac

 CCoin (CCO)